 A few organizations that Aragon has been a part of outside of the University of Washington are Washington State Governor’s Advisory Committee on Mexican American Affairs, El Centro de la Raza, Mexican American Legal Defense and Educational Fund, Equal Opportunity for Spanish Speaking Americans, the Chicano Education Association, and Active Mexicanos Economic Development Center.
 Aragon now works at Evergreen University in Olympia, Washington, where she serves as the academic dean of their Extended Education Program.

-Theresa Aragon shared her memories in an interview with Maria Quintana and Oscar Rosales Castaneda.
-To the right are streaming-video excerpts of the interview.
+Theresa Aragon shared her memories in an interview with Maria Quintana and Oscar Rosales Castañeda, January 26, 2009, in her office at Evergreen State College.
 Video editing by Maria Quintana.